team-dev-docs/spriteai-dev-docs/docs/Target Doc Folder/generateSprite Function.md

 # generateSprite

 This function generates a sprite image and metadata using DALL-E 3 and GPT-4.
+It is exported from the sprite SDK.

-## Why use this function?
+## Why use generateSprite?

-This function allows you to easily generate sprite images optimized for animation along with the necessary metadata to load them into a game engine like Phaser.
-It handles prompting DALL-E 3, processing the image, sending it to GPT-4 to analyze, and returning sprite sheet details.
+This function allows you to easily generate sprite images optimized for animation along with the metadata needed to load them in a game engine like Phaser.
+It handles prompting DALL-E 3, downloading the images, processing them, and querying GPT-4 to determine the frame size.

 ## Parameters

 - `description` (required): A text description of the sprite to generate (e.g. "Italian plumber")
-- `options` (optional): An object with additional options
+- `options` (optional): An options object
-  - `iterations`: Number of sprite variations to generate
+  - `iterations`: Number of sprite sets to generate
   - `size`: Image size (default 1024x1024)
   - `save`: Whether to save the images to disk

 ## Prerequisites

-- OpenAI API key
+- sprite SDK installed
-- Node.js environment
+- OpenAI API key configured

 ## Usage